Michael Tutsie: Indianapolis Colts

-After going undrafted in the 2023 NFL draft, Tutsie was invited to participate in the Indianapolis Colts' minicamp.
+After going unselected in the 2023 NFL draft, Tutsie was invited to participate in the Indianapolis Colts' minicamp.
 He signed with the Colts on June 15, 2023.
 He was waived/injured on August 9 and reverted to the Colts' injured reserve on August 11 after clearing waivers.
-Following an injury settlement, the Colts released Tutsie from IR on August 17.
+Following an injury settlement, the Colts released Tutsie from injured reserve on August 17.
 Tutsie signed a reserve/futures contract with the Colts on January 9, 2024.

 Tutsie was waived by the Colts on August 27, 2024.
 He was re-signed to the practice squad on December 26.

 Michigan Panthers

 On June 10, 2025, Tutsie signed with the Michigan Panthers of the United Football League (UFL).
 On July 5, 2025, Tutsie re-signed with the Panthers.

+Coaching career

+Tutsie coaches the Marian Knights as an assistant defensive backs coach.